Frequently Asked Questions

 As content providers in the following verticals/ focus areas: premium news, locations, financial, real estate and demographic data continue to make their data available in the Marketplace service, developers have the opportunity to access, share, and build compelling applications, which utilize third party data.
 As well as extract third party data in the Marketplace via the OData web protocol to run applications cross platform, creating new growth and revenue opportunities.

 The Marketplace enables the consumption of data via deep integration in Microsofts Information Worker software.
 Today, via plug-ins developers can port their data to PowerPivot for Excel and Microsoft Excel with just one click.
-In the future, we will support similar functionality for SQL Server and SQL Database and other Microsoft products.
+In the future, we will support similar functionality for SQL Server and Azure SQL Database and other Microsoft products.

-The data can be stored in the Windows Azure as well as 3rd party platforms and is accessed via secure REST based web services.
-Through the Marketplace APIs, developers experience the same clean interface no matter where their data is stored, whether that be over Windows Azure Blob Store, Windows Azure Tables, SQL Database, or 3rd party web services.
+The data can be stored in the Azure as well as 3rd party platforms and is accessed via secure REST based web services.
+Through the Marketplace APIs, developers experience the same clean interface no matter where their data is stored, whether that be over Azure Blob Store, Azure Tables, Azure SQL Database, or 3rd party web services.
 Content providers have full control of whether or not the data they supply to the Marketplace can be consumed for private or public use.
 Content providers grant end consumer use rights on their data to ensure they are in control of how their data is consumed.

 Take a company that wants to open store locations in new global markets that they are not familiar with.
 They can use the Marketplace to access demographic and crime data to gain insight into where higher crimes are happening in order to identify the best location.
 They can then use this data to identify new store locations as well as demographic data to create effective marketing campaigns providing an opportunity to increase sales.
 Or another example, if a company is trying to determine why their sales of winter clothes are up in specific area or market in a given month, they can use weather data in the Marketplace to figure out that the weather was unusually cold in that area accounting for the spike of winter clothes sales.
 This also helps plan for inventory needs in specific areas.

-The data that is available in the Marketplace today can be consumed on any platform such as Windows Azure, Apple’s iPhone and Google’s App Engine platform.
+The data that is available in the Marketplace today can be consumed on any platform such as Azure, Apple’s iPhone and Google’s App Engine platform.
 For example, developers can write an iPhone app or Google App Engine app that uses data stored in and connects to the Marketplace.
 However, other platform providers cannot purchase Marketplace as a service to run on their platform at this time.